isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 [^8]: Edwin Gibson and G. Kingsley Ward, *Courage Remembered: The Story Behind the Construction and Maintenance of the Commonwealth’s Military Cemeteries and Memorials of the Wars of 1914–1918 and 1939–1945* (London: Her Majesty’s Stationery Office, 1989), 66.
 (From National Library, Singapore, call no. RSING 355.1609 GIB)

-[^9]: Gibson and Ward, Courage Remembered, 66.
+[^9]: Gibson and Ward, *Courage Remembered*, 66.

-[^10]: Wan Meng Hao, “More than Meets the Eye: Remembering the War Dead in Singapore,”  in Spaces of the Dead: A Case from the Living, ed.
+[^10]: Wan Meng Hao, “More than Meets the Eye: Remembering the War Dead in Singapore,”  in *Spaces of the Dead: A Case from the Living*, ed.
 Kevin Tan (Singapore: Ethos Books, 2011), 239.
 (From National Library, Singapore, call no. RSING 363.75095957 SPA)

-[^11]: Athanasios Tsakonas, In Honour of War Heroes: Colin St Clair Oakes and the Design of the Kranji War Memorial (Singapore: Marshall Cavendish Editions, 2020), 178.
+[^11]: Athanasios Tsakonas,* In Honour of War Heroes: Colin St Clair Oakes and the Design of the Kranji War Memorial* (Singapore: Marshall Cavendish Editions, 2020), 178.
 (From National Library, Singapore, call no. RSING 725.94095957 TSA)

 [^12]: “Kranji War Cemetery.”

 [^13]: “Kranji War Cemetery.”

-[^14]: Nor-Afidah A Rahman, Nureza Ahmad and Alec Soong, “Battle of Opium Hill,” in Singapore Infopedia.
+[^14]: Nor-Afidah A Rahman, Nureza Ahmad and Alec Soong, “Battle of Opium Hill,” in *Singapore Infopedia*.
 National Library Board Singapore.
 Article published March 2021.

-[^15]: Dol Ramli, “History of the Malay Regiment 1933–1942,” Journal of the Malaysian Branch of the Royal Asiatic Society 38, no. 1 (207) (1965): 236.
+[^15]: Dol Ramli, “History of the Malay Regiment 1933–1942,” *Journal of the Malaysian Branch of the Royal Asiatic Society* 38, no. 1 (207) (1965): 236.
 (From JSTOR via NLB’s eResources website)

 [^16]: Dol Ramli, “History of the Malay Regiment 1933–1942,” 238.